-Music is an important part of the curriculum at Burraton and often provides a window that communicates the positive ethos of our school.
+Music is an important part of the curriculum at Burraton and provides a unique platform to share the positive ethos of our school with our community.

-Children are given varying opportunities for singing, creative themed composition, song arranging, movement, percussion and instrumental work, listening activities and sound exploration.
-They are encouraged to perform in a variety of contexts and given learning themes which will enable them to experiment, rehearse, perform and improve.
+Children are given many opportunities for singing, creative themed composition, song arranging, movement, percussion, and instrumental work, listening activities and sound exploration.
+They are encouraged to perform in a variety of contexts and given learning themes which will enable them to experiment, rehearse, perform, and improve.

-We have a large stock of musical resources, including tuned and untuned percussion instruments, keyboards, pianos, guitars, drum kits and other instruments and these are arranged in areas around the school and easily accessible by the children.
-We also frequently use equipment to record rehearsals and group work in order for pupils to re-visit and evaluate their musical learning.
+We have a large stock of musical resources including tuned and untuned percussion, keyboards, pianos, violins, guitars, drum kits and other instruments.
+These are available in areas around the school and are easily accessible for the children.
+We also frequently use technical equipment to record rehearsals and group work for pupils to re-visit and evaluate their musical learning